educach/dsb-client/docs/descriptions.rst

         // The authentication failed.
     }

-It is also possible to offset the result, effectively giving applications a way to support *pagination*.
-The offset is the 6th parameter, and represents by how many items the results should be offset (usually a multiple of the *limit*):
+It is also possible to limit the number of results.
+The following will only show 20 results (instead of 50, the default):

 .. code-block:: php